Idaho–Idaho State football rivalry: 1978

-1995: Idaho leaves I-AA
+1995

 On September 30, 1995, Idaho State defeated Idaho 26–21, ending a seven-game losing streak.
-This was the last time they faced each other in conference play until 2018, with Idaho leaving Division I-AA in 1996.
-They played four times during Idaho's stay in the FBS, all Vandal wins.
+This was the last time they faced each other in conference play until 2018, with Idaho leaving Division I-AA for Division I-A (now Football Bowl Subdivision) in 1996.
+They played four times during Idaho's stay in the FBS, all of which were won by Idaho.

-2018: Battle of the Domes
+2018

-Idaho rejoined the FCS in 2018, renewing the rivalry.
+Idaho rejoined the FCS and the Big Sky Conference in 2018, renewing the rivalry.
 Now dubbed the "Battle of the Domes," Idaho State won 62–28 in the first game under the new branding.
+They have played each other annually in a rivalry game during the last week of the regular season since then.

 Universities

 The University of Idaho was established in 1889 by the territorial legislature and opened its doors three years later.
 Idaho State's origins date back to 1901; it was a two-year branch campus of the UI (1927–1947), became a four-year college in 1947, and a university in 1963.